 Yarrangobilly area in Kosciuszko National Park

+This cave is closed until further notice to protect the health and safety of our visitors and staff.
 Take a fascinating guided tour of Jillabenan Cave.
 It's the smallest and most accessible of the Yarrangobilly Caves in Kosciuszko National Park, but it’s packed with incredibly delicate formations.

 - Show caves

 - Easy.
 Suitable for all ages, mobility and fitness levels.
 There is a 150m path to the cave.
 The path through the cave is 73m long.